What is our Mission Statement?

 Our guiding principle is simply to follow Jesus in our own time in our own place.

 We Are Church Ireland was founded in 1997 and a national core-group was formed at this time which stayed active in various forms keeping in contact with other reforming groups in Ireland, who share our concern in working for change and renewal in the church.
 It was re-launched in 2011 and in 2012 BASIC (Brothers And Sisters in Christ) voted to merge with We Are Church Ireland.
 Through our merger with BASIC, We Are Church Ireland has become the Irish member of Women's Ordination Worldwide (WOW) which was founded in Gmunden in 1996.
 WOW held their 3rd International Conference in Philadelphia in September 2015 (the 1st was held in Dublin in 2001; the 2nd in Ottawa in 2005).
-Our WOW Representative is Gertrude Gill supported by Colm Holmes.
+Our WOW Representative is Colm Holmes, who is a member of the WOW Leadership Circle.

 We get heart from words of Archbishop John Quinn "History shows that far from being an idea foreign or inimical to the Church, reform has been a constant and recurring theme.
 The failures of the church in the second millennium...have been due not so much to reform within the church, as to the lack of timely reform, the failure to weigh carefully enough the signs, and the failure to act in time."(From article by Fr Sean Fagan.
 Doctrine and Life May 2007...one of our constant and encouraging mentors).
 We are willing to play our role in" discerning the signs of the times" and look forward to the time when we will be able to share our concerns, opinions and intuitions with the leaders in our church at national and international level.